i6/ibg/README.md

 (major) part of the work:

 * Dump the text out of the PDF file
-* Convert all the text to Sphinx format
+* Convert all the 3rd edition text to Sphinx format
 * Get the online version to look good

 After that comes the 4th edition changes, hopefully in collaboration with